oroinc/crm/README.md

         flexible_manager:            customer_manager
         flexible_entity_class:       Acme\Bundle\DemoFlexibleEntityBundle\Entity\Customer
         flexible_entity_value_class: Acme\Bundle\DemoFlexibleEntityBundle\Entity\CustomerValue
-        # there is some default values added for basic entity to use for attribute, option, etc and for behavior as translatable
+        # there is some default values added for basic entity to use for attribute, option, etc
 ```

 This config :